Supporting imagery

 The controller of the Virtual Boy is very peculiar compared to the rest of the console line.
 Somewhat similar to the Super Nintendo one, without the ‘X’ & ‘Y’ buttons, a larger handler and an extra D-Pad on the right.
 On top of all this, you can’t look at it while playing.

-In the case of using the latter accessory, playing with everything interconnected with cables may feel like a house of cards (specially if you can’t look at during gameplay) but I guess that’s the price to pay if you don’t want to worry about batteries 🙂.
+In the case of using the latter accessory, playing with everything interconnected with cables may feel like a house of cards (especially if you can’t look at it during gameplay) but I guess that’s the price to pay if you don’t want to worry about batteries 🙂.

 Operating System

-The V810’s starts execution at address 0xFFFFFFF0H.
+.
 That means that when the Virtual Boy is switched on, it will look for instructions from that address.
 That being said, that location is found on the cartridge ROM.
-This means that the game has the upper hand for the initialisation of the hardware.
+This means that the game has the upper hand in the initialisation of the hardware.

 Also, there isn’t any BIOS chip to be found on the motherboard, so there won’t be any operating system or any abstraction layer to help simplify operations.